 Referee fees for tournaments and other leagues are the responsibility of the team.

 This is a standardized form issued by the club that identifies insurance coverage for an individual player and provides authorization for a coach or team manager to seek emergency medical treatment for a player if required and a parent or guardian is not present.
 The form is typically required for participation in any tournament.
 This form must be signed by at least one parent.

 The club generally participates in one Soccer League.
-Any team wishing to play in a different league other than the majority will be responsible for all correspondence, attend all required meetings, complete all required paperwork, etc. Coach must also communicate all necessary information back to club through the Vice President of Travel.
+Any team wishing to play in a different league other than the majority will be responsible for all correspondence, attend all required meetings, complete all required paperwork, etc. Coach must also communicate all necessary information back to club through the Director of Travel.

 A team that joins additional leagues will be responsible for all financial considerations of that league including team registration, referee fees, etc.